genlaw/genlaw.github.io/glossary.md

 ### Prior Art

 **Prior** art is evidence of existing knowledge or information that is publicly available before a certain date.
 Prior art is critical in adjudicating the novelty and nonobviousness of a new invention and may include other patents.
 Patent examiners search for prior art to determine the patentability of the claimed invention.
-Further, prior art informs the patents applicability and scope.
+Further, prior art informs the patent's applicability and scope.

 ### Idea vs. Expression
 This **idea vs. expression** dichotomy gets at the distinction between underlying concepts (or ideas) conveyed by a work, and the specific, tangible manner in which those are expressed.
 An idea refers to an abstract concept or notion behind a creative work, and ideas are not subject to copyright protection.
-However, expressions as tangible manifestations, are.
+However, expressions, as tangible manifestations, are.
 Tangible fixed expressions of ideas can be words, music, code, or art.

 It is important to note that within copyright law, rights are granted to expression of ideas, not ideas themselves (see **copyright** above).